YOUNG: It's been far from a hot summer for tepid Red Sox

 Fast-forward to the summer of 2022, and it seems like the only team that seems to know what the heck it’s doing is those same Celtics, who are coming off an NBA Finals appearance, while the other trio of local teams is confounding its fans about how they’re going to go about contending for, much less playing for, championships in the near future.

-Red Sox fans probably understand that even though the team was a World Series champion just four years ago, a lot of roster turnover (along with swelled heads and complacency) inevitably changed the team’s championship prospects – heck, even the Washington Nationals, the 2019 World Series champs, are just 37-76 and in last place just three seasons after they won it all — but the Sox were just contending for a berth in the Fall Classic less than a year ago, and now they, like the Nationals, find themselves in last place in their division with a gruesome 55-58 record.
-They are four games behind the perceived weak link in the AL East, the Orioles, who have quietly rallied to go five games over .500 and wedge themselves into the wild-card race.
+Red Sox fans probably understand that even though the team was a World Series champion just four years ago, a lot of roster turnover (along with swelled heads and complacency) inevitably changed the team’s championship prospects – heck, even the Washington Nationals, the 2019 World Series champs, are just 39-78 and in last place just three seasons after they won it all — but the Sox were just contending for a berth in the Fall Classic less than a year ago, and now they, like the Nationals, find themselves in last place in their division with a gruesome 58-59 record.
+They are three-and-a-half games behind the perceived weak link in the AL East, the Orioles, who have quietly rallied to go six games over .500 and wedge themselves into the wild-card race.

 How can this be, Sox fans lament.
 This Red Sox team was two games from the World Series last October and it has the sixth-highest payroll in all of MLB, at nearly $208 million, while those Orioles are the majors’ cheapest organization, with a payroll of just $43.5 million.